 - Opportunities are sponsored by Concordia, mission organizations, or initiated by individual students.

-- Past projects have included working with children, youth and adults in Bible school activities, English as a second language instruction, congregational outreach activities, and hurricane related rebuilding efforts.
+- Past projects have included working with children, youth and adults in Bible school activities, English as a second language instruction, and congregational outreach activities.

 Established partnerships with universities in other countries provide the chance for students here and there to learn from each other.
 Visiting students from international universities provide a global influence right here at Concordia.